DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Move your right hand and the wand moves (motion controlled)

 Can't see it?
 Try pressing the trigger to cast a spell.
+If it gets detached from your controller and stuck in the world, then just "grab your right ear": hold the right controller up to your right ear near  your HMD and press the grip button.
-If it still doesn't appear, you may need to restart the game
+If it still doesn't appear, you may need to restart the game.

 Cast other spells by holding the trigger and moving the analog-stick up/down/left/right to cast the corresponding spell as seen on the HUD.
-This is special for this UEVR profile.
+This is a special feature of this PJD profile.
-The buttons [A] [B] [X] [Y] also work, just like in flat mode (non-VR)
+The buttons [A] [B] [X] [Y] also work to cast spells, just like in flat mode (non-VR).

 To **open chests** or collect **field guide pages** or otherwise interact with things, point the wand at it and press [X]
 You might find this a bit finicky.
 Get close enough to the object.
+Or maybe you're too close.
 Slowly rotate your hand up/down and left/right until you can see the button prompt.

 Remember, we're grafting first-person VR motion controls onto a third-person free-camera game
 It's not going to be perfect